dikortis/LetsTalkETC/Episodes/Episode_6.md

 **Matt:**
  after
-this I wanted to leave early so um anyways yeah so I got into that and was doing that for number of years again
+this I wanted to leave early so anyways so I got into that and was doing that for number of years again
 2013 2014 2015 it was just pandemonium
 everyone's like our commercial stuff is